 The first lecture/orientation meeting is compulsory, which means you will lose your spot if you do not attend class that day.
 The time of the first lecture/orientation meeting can be found in the schedule on the course website or on the ¿Mitt UiB¿ learning platform.

 Objectives and Content

 The course gives a detailed understanding of molecular structure and function of the genetic material in prokaryotic and eukaryotic cells.

-The course reviews the molecular basis of structure and physiology of prokaryote and eukaryote cells.
-The course deals with; structure of DNA, RNA and chromatin; maintenance of the genome through replication, repair and recombination; expression of the genome through gene regulation, transcription, RNA splicing and translation.
+This course deals with the structure of DNA, RNA and chromatin and how maintenance of the genome through replication, repair and recombination occurs.
+In addition, focus is on genome expression through gene regulation, transcription, RNA splicing and translation.
 Gene technology methods used in studies of biological mechanisms and structures will be presented.
-The course is obligatory in the bachelor degree in molecular biology.

-- able to compare molecular mechanisms in gene regulation in pro-and eukaryotic organisms
+- can compare molecular mechanisms in gene regulation in pro-and eukaryotic organisms

 Basic knowledge in molecular biology.